mahavir0/Bird_Classification_AI_Project_COMP_6721/README.md

 <p align="justify">
 Bird species recognition is a difficult task because of the varied illumination and multiple camera view positions.
 Birds differ visually significantly across and among species.
-Hence, it is difficult to create models that can precisely recognize and distinguish various species asthey have a variety of sizes, forms, colors, and other physical characteristics.
+Hence, it is difficult to create models that can precisely recognize and distinguish various species as they have a variety of sizes, forms, colors, and other physical characteristics.
 </p>

 <p align="justify">